MicroFocus/Create-Branch-External-Action/README.md

-* `DOES_OCTANE_SUPPORT_BRANCHES`: If set to `true`, it will make this app also create a branch entity in Octane after successfully creating the branch in the repository, but since Octane only recently started supporting branches, you need check if your Octane version has this functionality.
+* `DOES_OCTANE_SUPPORT_BRANCHES`: If set to `true`, it will make this app also create a branch entity in Octane after successfully creating the branch in the repository, but since Octane only recently started supporting branches, you need to check if your Octane version has this functionality.
 An easy way to check is going to the Team Backlog or opening a work item (e.g. User Story) and checking if you have a branches tab.
 If your Octane version does not support branches, this field should be set to `false` in which case the other octane related parameters become irrelevant.
 * `OCTANE_URL`: the url to Octane.
 Example: `OCTANE_URL=http://myOctaneServer:8080`
 * `OCTANE_SHARED_SPACES`, `OCTANE_USERS` & `OCTANE_PASSWORDS`: Comma